-On the other hand, in thermal solar installations of large and complex dimensions, it is essential that other intermediate inertial deposits are gradually established, in order to store in them the thermal energy that will subsequently be transferred to the solar accumulator.
+On the other hand, in large and complex thermal solar energy installations, it is essential that other buffer tanks are gradually established.
+The inertia tanks allow to store the thermal energy that will be transferred later to the solar accumulator.

-If the tank does not have the built-in exchanger, the water is heated outside, while, if it is included inside, both the water accumulation and its subsequent temperature rise are produced within the same tank.
+If the tank does not have a built-in exchanger, the water is heated outside.
+On the other hand, if it is included inside, both the accumulation of water and its subsequent increase in temperature occur within the same tank.